Wisconsin Evangelical Lutheran Synod

 Christ the King Lutheran Church of Bremerton, Washington, came to be as a result of a declaration of fellowship declared in the summer of 1969 between the Lutheran Church – Missouri Synod (LC-MS) and the American Lutheran Church (ALC).

 In the Spring of 1972, Pastor Theodore Lambert was assigned to the new congregation.
 The current site was purchased in 1974.
 In August 1975, ground was broken for the sanctuary.
 On October 3, 1976, the congregation moved into its new building.
 The congregation grew and became a self-supporting congregation in 1980.

 Classroom space was needed and a building addition was approved.
 The congregation supplied nearly all the labor for the building of a two level, 3000 square foot addition.
 The addition was dedicated in the fall of 1984.
 At the same time, Christ the King voted to open a Lutheran Elementary School.
 The school opened with grades K-4 in the fall of 1984 with 17 students.
 Each succeeding year the school added a grade until it served K-8.

 In 1996 Christ the King, again feeling the pinch for space and voted to build a school buidling.
 In the Spring of 2000, the new school was opened for use.
 It was officially dedicated that August.
 God has continued to bless enrollment to the point of maxing out classrooms and requiring waiting lists in several classrooms.

-A buidling project has been approved to add a multi-purpose gymnasium on campus.
+A buidling project has been approved to add a narthex on the church, renovate the church and fellowship hall, and build a four classroom addition for the school.
 Architectural plans have been created, a contractor has been hired, and a pre-app meeting with Kitsap County was held in August 2021.
 Groundbreaking for this scheduled for spring of 2023.